torresszy/Python_projects_samples/housing_segregation_model/README.txt

-CS121: Schelling Model of Housing Segregation
+Schelling Model of Housing Segregation

-schelling.py: skeleton code.
-Your code goes in this file.
+schelling.py: main file
+ - For privacy reason, only function headers are included

 utility.py: utility functions for dealing with grids.